dawarrick/bamazon/README.md

 You will be given a menu to select from.
 Use the up and down arrows to navigate through.

-##### View Products for Sale - will display our current inventory
+* View Products for Sale - will display our current inventory
-##### View Low Inventory - will list the item with a in-stock inventory of less than 5 so you know when to reorder.
+* View Low Inventory - will list the item with a in-stock inventory of less than 5 so you know when to reorder.
-##### Add to Inventory - will allow you to log the receipt of additional quantity of existing items into inventory.
-Enter as many as you have and then complete
+* Add to Inventory - will allow you to log the receipt of additional quantity of existing items into inventory.
+Enter multiple items, and  then <enter> to complete.
-##### Add New Product - will allow you to add new products to our inventory
+* Add New Product - will allow you to add a new product to our inventory.
+You must select a valid department from the list.

-##### Watch me walk you through it.
+##### Watch it in action.
 ![](bamazonManager.gif)